senzing-garage/knowledge-base/proposals/quickstart-grpc/use-senzings-truth-set-data.md

 ## Add records

-4. To add Truth Set data to the Senzing database, copy/paste the following block of code into the interactive Python session and press the **Enter** key.
+4. To add Truth Set data to an ephemeral Senzing database, copy/paste the following block of code into the interactive Python session and press the **Enter** key.